mbenetti/CML-test/README.md

 # CI/CD - Continuous Integration / Continuous Delivery applied to Data Science

-### Github actions as platform for CI/CD into the DS process
+### Github actions as platform to perform CI/CD to the DS process
 ##
 ##